alexirpan/alexirpan.github.io/_posts/2024-08-06-switching-to-ai-safety.markdown

 I've been working on the robotics team for 8 years now, and I just felt like I needed to mix it up.
-It was a little unsettling to realize I had quietly become one of the most senior members of the team, and that I had been in robotics longer than my manager, my manager before that, and my manager before *that*.
+It was a little unsettling to realize I had quietly become one of the most senior members of the team, and that I had been there longer than my manager, my manager before that, and my manager before *that*.
 Really, this is something I thought about doing three years ago, but then my puzzlehunt team won MIT Mystery Hunt, meaning we had to write next year's Mystery Hunt.
 Writing Mystery Hunt took up all of my 2022, and recovering from it took up much of my 2023.
 (That and *Tears of the Kingdom*, but let's not talk about that.)